-Combining the comprehensive system analysis mindset with the engagement of the core team, we unveil the root cause.
+Combining the comprehensive systems analysis mindset with the engagement of the core team, we unveil the root cause.

 We organize stakeholder workshops, incorporate internal and external points of view, and encourage more people to be aware of the system, making the mental models clear.

-Omplexity produces the strategic system map with the causal relationships and the loops.
+Omplexity produces the strategic systems map with the causal relationships and the loops.

-We focus on the leverage points and work on the interventions, achieving the system change goal.
+We focus on the leverage points and work on the interventions, achieving the systems change goal.

 By holding systems thinking workshops and numerous interviews, Omplexity and NTU co-created the Future University Systems Map, depicting the challenges learners faced.

 To reverse the vicious cycle so that it drives self actualization, NTU started to design programs, including Trans-disciplinary Bachelor Program and Design Your Course, increasing opportunities for self-exploration.
 By these programs, NTU hopes that students will be more certain of their learning direction, which transforms the previous vicious cycle into a brand-new positive reinforcing loop.